awsdocs/amazon-rekognition-developer-guide/doc_source/API_StartContentModeration.md

 The following data is returned in JSON format by the service\.

  ** [JobId](#API_StartContentModeration_ResponseSyntax) **   <a name="rekognition-StartContentModeration-response-JobId"></a>
-The identifier for the content moderation analysis job\.
+The identifier for the unsafe content analysis job\.
 Use `JobId` to identify the job in a subsequent call to `GetContentModeration`\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 64\.
 Pattern: `^[a-zA-Z0-9-_]+$`